danyul/ionical/README.md

   -d ICS_DIRECTORY      Directory where downloaded .ics files are stored.
                         (Default: ./)

-Changelog Options (only applicable when -l option also specified):
+Changelog Config Options (only applicable when -l also specified):
   -n NUMBER_TO_COMPARE  Number of past schedule versions (per calendar) to compare.
                         [Only used when displaying changelogs with -l option.]
                         (Default behavior: 2 'lookbacks')

-CSV Options (only applicable when -c option also specified):
+CSV Export Config Options (only applicable when -c also specified):
   -x CONVERSION_DICTIONARY_FILENAME
                         JSON file w/ dictionary of conversion terms.
                         [Only used when generating CSV via -c option.]